-If for any of the above behaviors, or other reasons, a teacher deems it necessary for a student to receive discipline from the Principal or Headmaster, the following accounting will be observed.
+If for any of the above behaviors, or other reasons, a teacher or other staff member deems it necessary for a student to receive discipline from the headmaster/administrator, parents will be informed, and the following accounting will be observed.
 Within each school year:

-1. The first two times a student is sent to the Principal or Headmaster for discipline the student's parents will be contacted and given the details of the visit.
-The parents'
+- 1. The first two times a student is sent to the headmaster/administrator for discipline the student's parents will be contacted and given the details of the visit.
+The parents' assistance and support in averting further problems will be expected. - 2.
+A meeting will follow the third incident with the student, student's parents, Headmaster/Administrator, and teacher if necessary. - 3.
+Should a fourth incident arise, one of the following disciplines will be imposed on the student:

+- a.
+After school detention.

+- b.
+An in-school suspension.

+- c.
+An out-of-school suspension.

+- d.
+A two-day suspension.

-- assistance and support in averting further problems will be expected. - 2.
-A meeting will follow the third incident with the student, student's parents, Principal or Headmaster, and teacher if necessary. - 3.
-Should a fourth incident arise, a two-day suspension will be imposed on the student.
-The student will be required to make up all classroom assignments and tests missed during the suspension period.
+- i.
+In the event of a two day suspension, the student will be required to make up all classroom assignments and tests missed during the suspension period.
 In addition, the school board will be notified and a letter sent from the board.
+This letter will spell out the misdeeds of the student, will outline the steps that have been taken to correct the situation, will give a warning regarding expulsion and will give an invitation to the parents to talk with the board regarding their student.

-This letter will spell out the misdeeds of the student, will outline the steps that have been taken to correct the situation, will give a warning regarding expulsion and will give an invitation to the parents to talk with the board regarding their student. - 4.
-If a fifth incident occurs, the student will be subject to expulsion from the school.
+- 4. If a fifth or subsequent incident occurs, the school board will be notified and a letter sent from the board.
+This letter will spell out the misdeeds of the student, will outline the steps that have been taken to correct the situation, will give a warning regarding expulsion and will give an invitation to the parents to talk with the board regarding their student.
+In addition, one of the following disciplines will be imposed on the student:

+- a.
+After school detention.

+- b.
+An in-school suspension.

+- c.
+An out-of-school suspension.

+- d.
+A two-day suspension.

+- e.
+Expulsion from the school.